AdobeDocs/analytics.en/help/implement/js-implementation/c-variables/vars-limitiations.md

 ---
 description: High-level look at variables and their limitations.
 keywords: Analytics Implementation;variable;limitations;limits
-seo-description: High-level look at variables and their limitations.
-seo-title: Variables and limitations
 solution: Analytics
 subtopic: Variables
 title: Variables and limitations